West Australian Football League: Before 1900: Formation and early years

+During the 1880s, the discovery of gold in the Kimberley, Pilbara and Murchison regions led to an increase in Western Australia's population; this included players and supporters of Australian Rules from the eastern colonies.
+In 1887 Fremantle left the WAFA and the West Australian Football Club joined, but they only played two seasons before they disappeared.
+Three years later, Unions renamed themselves Fremantle.
+1891 saw two new clubs (Centrals and East Perth) for one and two seasons, respectively.
+In 1898, East Fremantle joined the league.
+The following season was Fremantle's last.
+Unions were the WAFA's top club, winning 10 championships in their 13 years of existence, but debt was a problem and some personnel formed South Fremantle Football Club in its place.
+Despite many involved with Fremantle moving to South Fremantle, the new club is not a continuation of the old and did not claim its records.

-1899 was also the last time Rovers would take part.
-The move to regionalisation which saw Unions take on the old Fremantle's name and colours made it difficult for this club that didn't represent a particular area to attract players.
-They folded and were immediately replaced by Perth Football Club who were promoted from the Perth First Rate Association.
+That season was also the Rovers' last.
+The regionalisation which saw Unions take on the old Fremantle's name and colours made it difficult for a club which did not represent a particular area to attract players.
+They were replaced by the Perth Football Club, who were promoted from the Perth First Rate Association.

 Early 1900s

-Major gold discoveries at Coolgardie and Kalgoorlie in 1892, coupled with a major international economic depression, caused immigration from the eastern colonies to accelerate not only to the Goldfields but also onto Perth.
-These migrants came from a climate where Australian Rules football was more popular and included a large number of footballers including some celebrated players.
+Gold discoveries at Coolgardie and Kalgoorlie in 1892, coupled with an international economic depression, increased immigration from the eastern colonies to the Goldfields and Perth.
+The migrants came from where Australian rules football was more popular and included a number of players.

-The Goldfields competition (later known as the Goldfields Football League) was hence comparable in status and standard to the Perth competition for many years.
-(This was shown by the fact that it had a separate seat on the Australian National Football Council until 1919.)
+The Goldfields Football League was comparable in status and standard to the Perth league for a number of years, and had a seat on the Australian National Football Council until 1919.
+The higher standard of play helped increase the game's popularity and improved the WAFA's professionalism.

-The higher standard of play that followed helped to increase the game's popularity and increased the professionalism of the WAFA which in turn saw a more stable look come to the league which to this point saw teams frequently coming and going, not to mention problems with frequent crowd violence.

-By 1901, the WAFA had grown to have six teams.
-Up to this point, five sides at most had been in the competition, and this number had invariably changed from year to year, as clubs came and went.
-And by 1906 there were eight teams.
+In 1901, the WAFA had six teams.
+By 1906, there were eight teams: